flame-engine/flame_splash_screen/README.md

 ![](demogif.gif)

-Stylish your flame game with a beautiful splash screen.
+Style your flame game with a beautiful splash screen.

 This package includes a `FlameSplashScreen` widget.